 When New Yorkers consider moving to a different neighborhood, their checklist usually has affordability, proximity to transit, and, if they’re parents, a good school zone among the top must-haves.
 But those factors are actually just the tip of the iceberg.

-Brick Underground asked brokers and agents what their clients really want from their neighborhoods.
+With that sort of personal focus in mind, Brick Underground asked brokers and agents what their clients really want from their neighborhoods.
 Your essentials didn’t make the list?
 Share them in the comments below.

-1. Subway service that really works
+1. Subway service that works

 3. A place to send your packages back

 Having a doorman or concierge in your building is a definite plus, especially when it comes to signing for your Amazon Prime deliveries.
 But there’s probably going to come a time you’ll need to send something back.
 Is your new apartment near a UPS Store or a post office?

 Some New Yorkers who buy or rent in smaller, non-doorman buildings want to be near an Amazon Locker, the retailer’s self-service kiosks where packages can be delivered—and returned, says Aleksandra Scepanovic, managing director at Ideal Properties Group.
 These yellow units can be found in supermarkets and convenience stores around the city, and they’re free to use for Prime members.

 Recent flooding from Hurricane Ida and Tropical Storm Henri highlighted the importance of flood-proofing your space—and knowing if you live in a flood zone.
 The city has an online tool where you can find flood zones by address.